dy66323/dy66323.github.io/_pages/about.md

 My research interests mainly focus on:

-- **Organic bioelectronics** based on organic electrochemical transistors (OECTs).
+- **Soft functional materials**, including semiconducting hydrogel, biomaterials, liquid metal, and their practical applications.
-- **Stretchable electronics and sensors**, particularly in wearable applications and healthcare monitoring.
+- **Organic bioelectronics** based on organic mixed ion conductors (OMIXCs), particularly for wearable applications and healthcare monitoring.
-- **Soft functional materials**, including semiconducting hydrogel, liquid metal, biomaterials, and their practical applications.
+- **Brain-mimic Computing**, Neuromorphic computing and hardware implementation.

 📌 Feel free to reach out to discuss research collaboration or any other opportunities!